Reviews You Can Rely On

 Women's Bikes

 The majority of mountain bikes are considered unisex models.
 What makes any bike a woman's bike is whether or not a woman is riding it.
 The problem with only providing unisex models for both men and women is that these bikes are set up for the average rider.
-The average rider still skews male and is around 30 pounds heavier than a woman of approximately the same height (according to women's MTB company Juliana and the Center for Disease Control and Prevention).
+The average rider still skews male and is around 30 pounds heavier than a woman of approximately the same height (according to women's MTB company Juliana and the Centers for Disease Control and Prevention).
 Men are also taller than women on average.
 This means that frames can be too big, and standard shock tunes can be too stiff for smaller, lighter riders.

 Consumer Direct vs. Local Bike Shop